-From fun events for children, markets, live music and festivals to exhibitions, talks and tours, take a look at our events calendar and let Winchester entertain you.
+What’s on in Winchester, from fun events for children, markets, live music and festivals to exhibitions, talks and tours, take a look at our events calendar and let Winchester entertain you.

 Winchester High Street is home to weekly markets selling fresh produce, gifts, antiques and fashion.

-Look out for the largest farmers’ market in the UK as it brings fine local produce to the city on the second and final Sunday of each month.
+Look out for the second largest farmers’ market in the UK as it brings fine local produce to the city on the second and final Sunday of each month.